Gerardo Velazquez: Life and Education

-Velazquez received his MFA at California State University, Los Angeles in 1990.
+After attending Stevenson Middle school, Velazquez received his MFA at California State University, Los Angeles in 1990 after creating his own course study over 15 years in a wide range of disciplines: "literary studies, genetics, human sexuality, visual studies, musicology, digital technology, and religious studies."
 After his AIDs diagnosis, Velazquez turned to activism with a series of self-published zines such as The Annals of Selective Annihilation: Interplanetary Journal for the Retention of Power Through the Elimination of a Targeted Population (1990) and The Gay Death List: The Magazine of Art and Opportunistic Investments (1990).

 Velazquez died in 1992 of AIDS-related complications at age 33.
 His papers are held at the ONE National Gay & Lesbian Archives.